 June 2013 - June 2017

-Commissioner McCormick brings 25 years of energy efficiency experience to the Board.
+PUB President McCormick brings more than 25 years of energy industry experience to the Board.
 She is a founding principal of Newcomb Anderson McCormick, a San Francisco-based energy engineering and management consulting firm devoted to solving energy and sustainability issues.
 She was previously a vice president at EMCOR Energy Services and prior to that a senior engineer at Newcomb Anderson Associates.

-Commissioner McCormick’s work has encompassed all aspects of energy efficiency engineering, renewable energy procurement, program design, regulatory filing, management, implementation, reporting, process improvement and evaluation.
-She is an active member of the California Energy Efficiency Industry Council (CEEIC) and numerous other professional and community organizations.
+President McCormick’s work has encompassed all aspects of energy efficiency engineering, renewable energy procurement, program design, regulatory filing, management, implementation, reporting, process improvement and evaluation.
+She serves on the Board of Directors of the California Energy Efficiency Industry Council (CEEIC) and is an active member of numerous other professional and community organizations.
 She is a past president of the Bay Area Chapter of the Association of Energy Engineers (AEE) and has served for many years as a Board Member of Women Energy Associates (WEA).
 She also served on the Public Utilities Board from 2000 to 2010.

 July 2015 - June 2019